lisaro82/Arvato-Financial-Services/README.md

 One of the most successful ways to **optimise direct marketing** results is through machine learning.

-When using a large database for a direct marketing campaign, a key objective is to identify and remove prospects not likely to respond, or that represent a high risk to your organisation, to minimise time and resources spent on leads that won't result in ROI.
-By removing those not interested, you will improve your response rates: making your campaign more profitable.

 ---------
 The problem which needs to be solved is clearly defined.
 A strategy for solving the problem, including discussion of the expected solution, has been made.